Kingdom of Summer: Plot

 In winter, Rhys and his cousin encounter a mounted warrior named Gwalchmai.
-He accompanies them to their householding for shelter from the cold.
-There, he is recognized by the head of the clan (and Rhys' father), Sion ap Rhys, who had befriended Gwalchmai before he became renowned throughout Britain.
+He accompanies them to their home for shelter from the cold.
+There, he is recognized by the head of the clan (and Rhys' father), Sion ap Rhys.

-This chance meeting changes the course of Rhys's life.
-He had aspired to be more than a simple farmer.
-Despite his parents' disapproval, he asks Gwalchmai to accept him as a servant.
-As a favor to his father, Gwalchmai agrees only to take him to Camlann, King Arthur's stronghold, where he can find himself a master.
+Rhys asks Gwalchmai to accept him as a servant.
+As a favor to his father, Gwalchmai takes him to Camlann, King Arthur's stronghold, where he can find himself a master.

-But first, Gwalchmai continues his search for a woman, to beg her forgiveness.
-He had been sent on an embassy to King Bran, an enemy of Arthur, to keep an eye on him.
-While there, he had fallen in love with and seduced Elidan, the king's sister.
-Bran found out and used it as an excuse to rebel.
-During the resulting battle, Gwalchmai killed Bran, though he had promised Elidan he wouldn't.
-As a result, her love turned to hatred, and she disappeared.
-He is unable to find any news of her and he and Rhys travel to Camlann.

 When they arrive, Gwalchmai keeps Rhys as his servant, to their mutual satisfaction.
 Rhys finds the fortress a pleasant place; all there are caught up, to varying degrees, with Arthur's vision of uniting and bringing peace to the land.

-After a month's rest, Gwalchmai is sent as an ambassador to King Maelgwn, one of Arthur's greatest foes.
+Gwalchmai is sent as an ambassador to King Maelgwn, one of Arthur's greatest foes.
 Rhys and Rhuawn, one of Arthur's warriors, accompany him.
-Spies had reported foreigners visiting him and Arthur fears that he is allying with a king of Erin.
-When they arrive, Gwalchmai is shocked to find that his own mother, the infamous witch Morgawse, is the one plotting with Maelgwn.
+Gwalchmai discovers that his mother, the infamous witch Morgawse, is the one plotting with Maelgwn.
 Also there are his father King Lot and his younger brother Medraut.